distancify/handbook/development/process/sprint-cycle.md

 ## Sprint Summary

 At the end of each sprint, the team compiles a sprint summary.
-This summary should be in written form and distributed to the custoemr and product owner, often as part of the Sprint Demo meeting.
+This summary should be in written form and distributed to the customer and product owner, often as part of the Sprint Demo meeting.

 The sprint summary should contain the following: